Here is a free lesson on Labels, based on 1 Samuel 16:7.

-This lesson will help students understand that we are more than the labels that we or others give to us.
+This lesson will help students understand that they are more than the labels others give them or they give to themselves.

 Looking for youth group lessons or Bible lessons for kids?
 Shop our selection of youth & children’s ministry curriculum: